nrfconnect/sdk-nrf/include/dk_buttons_and_leds.rst

 This function is then called every time the button state changes.

 If you want to control the LEDs on the board, initialize the library with :cpp:func:`dk_leds_init`.
-You can then set the value of single LEDs, or set all of them to a state specified through bitmasks.
+You can then set the value of a single LED, or set all of them to a state specified through bitmasks.

 API documentation
 *****************